-All undergraduate students in the College of Science are invited to participate in COS-JAM by sharing their original research with faculty and students, in either an oral or poster format.
-Research may be been conducted on or off campus, and mentored by faculty from the University of Notre Dame and/or at other universities and colleges.
+All undergraduate students in the College of Science were invited to participate in COS-JAM by sharing their original research with faculty and students, in either an oral or poster format through the online system.
+Research may have been conducted on or off campus, and mentored by faculty from the University of Notre Dame and/or at other universities and colleges.

 Students should discuss the content of their abstracts with their research mentors prior to submission.
 Approval by research mentors will be needed before an abstract is accepted for presentation at COS-JAM.

-Please direct any questions about participating in COS-JAM, or the abstract submission process for COS-JAM, to Xuemin (Sheryl) Lu, College of Science Undergraduate Research Director.
+Please direct any questions to Xuemin (Sheryl) Lu, College of Science Undergraduate Research Director.